NYU-CSO/recitation/r1/README.md

 ## Compile

-You use the C compiler, command `gcc`, to compile your C programs.  `gcc` as well as many key pieces of development software (e.g. the C library, make) have been developed by [GNU](http://www.gnu.org/), so typically people refer to GNU/Linux (Strictly speaking, Linux is just a kernel and not the whole system)
+You use the C compiler, command `gcc`, to compile your C programs.
+The C compiler `gcc`, as well as many key pieces of development software (e.g. the C library, make), have been developed by [GNU](http://www.gnu.org/).
+That's why you hear people sometimes refer to GNU/Linux since strictly speaking, Linux is just the kernel of the OS and not the complete system.

 * To compile a simple `hello.c` C file, type `gcc hello.c`.
 This generates an executable `a.out`.
 Execute it by typing `./a.out`
 * If you want to compile the program to a different name, `gcc -o hello hello.c`